Quick answer

 Start the Free Situation Review →Polish Language Tools — What Works

 Google Translate camera mode with the Polish offline pack is essential.
 It translates text in real time through your phone camera — works on printed letters, restaurant menus, packaging, and street signs.
-Download the offline pack so it works without internet connection.
+An offline pack is available for use without internet connection.
 Quality for Polish is good for routine text; unreliable for complex legal documents.

 Duolingo Polish provides basic phrase acquisition and is better than nothing if you have time.
 Realistically, most foreigners in Kraków function in English professionally but benefit significantly from basic Polish for administrative interactions — greetings, numbers, office vocabulary.
 Even minimal Polish competence — a greeting and "do you speak English?" — changes how you are received at municipal offices.

 Polish official documents in Google Chrome — enable automatic page translation in Chrome settings.
 Many Polish government portals do not have English versions — Chrome's page translation is imperfect but functional for navigating the structures of forms and portals.
-Use it on podatki.gov.pl, krakow.pl, and other government sites.
+Use it on the tax portal, krakow.pl, and other government sites.

 Internet and Mobile Setup

 The main fixed-line broadband providers in Kraków are Orange, UPC (Aster in some areas), and Vectra.
 Before ordering, call with your exact address to confirm the provider has infrastructure in your building — not all providers serve all buildings.
-5G home routers from Play or Orange are an instant-activation alternative while waiting for fixed-line installation — PLN 50–65/month, no installation appointment needed.
+5G home routers from Play or Orange are an instant-activation alternative while waiting for fixed-line installation — a monthly cost–65/month, no installation appointment needed.

 Public WiFi in Kraków is widely available in cafés, libraries, and most co-working spaces.
 The mKRK app provides city WiFi access points.
 Do not rely on public WiFi for banking or government portal access — use your mobile data for any sensitive transactions.